Geochang massacre

 In March 1951, Shin Chung-mok (ko), a leading assembly lawmaker from Geochang reported the massacre to the National Assembly against the South Korean Army's cover up.
 The National Assembly's special investigation team investigated, but was hampered by the South Korean Army's interruption.
 Shin was arrested and sentenced to death in an Army court martial.
 In May 1951, the second investigation team was dispatched by the National Assembly and they reported the South Korean Army involvement.
 After the investigation, Major Han and Colonel Oh Ik-gyun were sentenced to life in prison by a military court.
 President Syngman Rhee subsequently granted clemency to the criminals.
 This massacre is pointed out as an example of oppression under his rule.

 In April 2004, the Geochang Massacre Memorial Park was founded in memory of the victims, in Geochang.

-On 20 February 2006, National Archives and Records Service reported the files about the massacre were found.
+On 20 February 2006, the National Archives and Records Service reported the files about the massacre were found.

 In 2001, a local court ordered the South Korean government to pay reparations to the victims' families.
 On 18 May 2004, a general court ruled that a charge of massacre against the South Korean government was barred by limitation.

 On 5 June 2008, the South Korean Supreme Court confirmed that the charge was barred by limitation.

 In June 2010, An Jeong-a, a researcher for the Truth and Reconciliation Commission, disclosed National Defense Ministry official documents on his thesis that the massacre had been done under official South Korean Army order in order to annihilate citizens living in the guerrilla influenced area.
 On September 9, 2010, An was fired for disclosing Geochang massacre documents.
 The National Defense Ministry accused An of disclosing the documents which he had been only permitted to view under the condition of nondisclosure.

+In the late 1950s, Kim Jong-won was sentenced to four years in prison for his involvement in a sniper attack on Vice President Chang Myon.
+He served his sentence at Seodaemun Prison.
+Jon-won was released from prison on health grounds in December 1961, since he was suffering diabetes.
+He died in January 1964.